apache/incubator-weex/doc/components/div.md

 alias: `<container>` (deprecated)

-### Subcomponents
+### Child Components

-This type of component supports all kinds of weex components as its subcomponents including its own kind.
+This type of component supports all kinds of weex component as its child components including its own kind.

 ### Attributes